New Patient Registration

 (These forms are PDF documents and require PDF reader software to open them.
 This can be downloaded free from https://get.adobe.com/uk/reader/ .
 If you can't open these forms in your browser please right-click them and save to your computer to open in a PDF reader).

 Please note that we need those 2 forms for each member of the family.

 You are not registered with the practice until you have signed the GPR form and the GP partner has accepted your registration.
 Therefore it is important that you come to the practice before your first appointment, when you will be asked to provide proof of identity and sign your GPR form.

 You will register with the practice, not with a particular doctor.
 You may ask to see a particular doctor if you wish, but this may mean a longer wait for an appointment.
 Please note that we need to register new born babies as soon as possible.

 If you are not registered with us, but need to be seen as an emergency or as a temporary resident (if you are in the area for less than 3 months), please fill in the TR form and either print it out and take to our reception desk or email/fax it to us prior to your appointment.
-Please note that administrative staff needs time to get your details on the clinical system before you can be seen by the GP or nurse, so to avoid a delay in your appointment please allow at least 1/2 hour before your appointment or ideally hand in the form as soon as possible.
+Please note that we need time to get your details on the clinical system BEFORE you can be seen by the GP or nurse, so to avoid a delay please allow at least 1/2 hour before your appointment or ideally hand in the form as soon as possible.